Key information for postgraduate study in Psychology

 Grade Point Average

-However, due to the large number of applications, the Honours GPA is typically around 7.0 or higher depending on the specific programme.
+There are limited places in most of these programmes and due to the large number of applicants, the Honours entry GPA is typically around 7.0 or higher.

-Please check the individual requirements for the programme(s) you intend to apply for at our Forms and guides page.
+Please check the individual requirements for the programme(s) you intend to apply for at our Forms and guides page Forms and additional selection criteria for limited entry programmes.

 Research Methods in Psychology

-If you wish to undertake a postgraduate Psychology programme at the University of Auckland (excluding PGDipSci), you must complete PSYCH 306 - Research Methods, or equivalent from another university in their undergraduate programme.
+If you wish to undertake a postgraduate Psychology programme at the University of Auckland (excluding PGDipSci), you must have completed PSYCH 208 Producing Psychological Knowledge or PSYCH 306 Research Methods, or equivalent from another university in their undergraduate programme.

 Postgraduate Info Evening